anthonychavis/mysteriousorganism/README.md

 ## Introduction

-A team of marine biologists found a mysterious organism near hydrothermal vents along the seabed.
+Marine biologists found a mysterious organism near hydrothermal vents along the seabed.
 The organism has only 15 DNA bases that frequently mutate.
-Since the specimen can't survive above sea level and it is difficult to locate it at the seabed, I used an IIFE to created objects to simulate the specimen for the team to study.
+Since it can't survive above sea level and is difficult to locate at the seabed, I created objects using an IIFE that simulate the specimen for the team to study.

 ## Technologies